 The de Beaumont Foundation conducts a needs assessment with public health leaders across the country.

 The Foundation refines its focus on public health, and the Board adopts a new mission statement: The de Beaumont Foundation seeks to strengthen the capacity and effectiveness of local health departments.

 The de Beaumont Foundation funds the first face-to-face meeting for the Big Cities Health Coalition, convening health directors of the largest cities in the United States.

 Mr. de Beaumont dies and leaves his estate to the Foundation.

-The Foundation begins its partnership with the Public Health Informatics Institute at The Task Force for Global Health.
+The Foundation begins a partnership with the Public Health Informatics Institute at the Task Force for Global Health.

 Ariel Moyer is hired as the Foundation’s Chief Operating Officer.

-Foundation funds fuel expansion of New York City’s Epi Scholars program to Los Angeles and Seattle.
+Foundation funding fuels expansion of New York City’s Epi Scholars program to Los Angeles and Seattle.

 Brian C. Castrucci is hired as the Foundation’s Chief Program and Strategy Officer.